trinker/RandomCaseEffect/README.md

 > Science, 17(3), 192-193.
 10.1111/j.1467-9280.2006.01684.x

 The code below produces random resamples of internal letters.
-The `window` argument controls the window function (what letters are kept together), while the `sample.grams` argument is a logical command that, if true, reorders the gram sequences that have been sampled.
+The `gram.length` argument controls the ngram window function (what letters are kept together), while the `sample.grams` argument is a logical command that, if true, reorders the gram sequences that have been sampled.
 For example, let's say I had the sequence `123456`.
 Sampling grams of length 3 may produce `231564`.
 Setting `sample.grams = TRUE` may further produce `564231`.

+    #' Transpose Internal Letters Within Words
+    #'
+    #' Following a famous Internet meme and Rayner, White, Johnson, & Liversedge
+    #' (2006), this function randomly scrambles the internal (not the first or last
+    #' letter of > 3 character words) letters.
+    #'
+    #' @details Internet meme:
+    #'
+    #' It deosn't mttaer in waht oredr the ltteers in a wrod are, the olny iprmoetnt
+    #' tihng is taht the frist and lsat ltteer be at the rghit pclae.
+The rset can be
+    #' a toatl mses and you can sitll raed it wouthit porbelm.
+Tihs is bcuseae the
+    #' huamn mnid deos not raed ervey lteter by istlef, but the wrod as a wlohe.
+    #'
+    #' @param x A vector of text strings to scramble.
+    #' @param gram.length The length of gram groups to scramble.
+Setting this lower
+    #' will keep expected graphemes close together.
+Setting it to a high value (e.g.,
+    #' 100) will allow the positions of graphemes to deviate farther from the expected
+    #' clustering.
+    #' @param sample.grams logical.
+If \code{TRUE} then the ngram groups don't retain
+    #' their original location.
+For example, let's say we had the sequence \code{123456}.
+    #' Sampling grams of length 3 (\code{gram.length} may produce \code{231564}.
+Setting
+    #' \code{sample.grams = TRUE} may further produce \code{564231}.
+    #' @param wrap An integer value of how wide to wrap the strings.
+Using the default
+    #' \code{NULL} disables this feature.
+    #' @param \ldots ignored.
+    #' @return Prints wrapped lines with internal graphemes scrambled.
+    #' @references
+    #' Rayner, K., White, S. J., Johnson, R. L., & Liversedge, S. P. (2006).
+Raeding
+    #' wrods with jubmled lettres: There is a cost.
+Psychological Science, 17(3),
+    #' 192-193.
+10.1111/j.1467-9280.2006.01684.x
+    #' @export
     random_scramble <- function(x, gram.length = 2, sample.grams = TRUE, wrap = NULL, ...){

         if (!is.integer(gram.length)) gram.length <- as.integer(gram.length)